kantuni/CP3/Chapter 1/Exercise 1.2.2.md

    - (f) Binary Indexed (Fenwick) Tree (Section 2.4.4).
    - (g) Suffix Tree (Section 6.6.2) or its alternative, Suffix Array (Section 6.6.4).

 4. Given a set S of N points randomly scattered on a 2D plane (2 ≤ N ≤ 1000), findtwo points ∈ S that have the greatest separating Euclidean distance.
-Is an O(N2)complete search algorithm that tries all possible pairs feasible?
+Is an O(N<sup>2</sup>) complete search algorithm that tries all possible pairs feasible?

    - **(a) Yes, such complete search is possible.**
    - (b) No, we must find another way.
 We must use: ____